-Um, and so I feel like it’s a good, it’s a good stepping stone for, I mean, I guess you could say this with anyone, just not athletes is, is value other people’s other people’s ability to do what they do best.
+Um, and so I feel like it’s good, it’s a good stepping stone for, I mean, I guess you could say this with anyone, just not athletes is, is value other people’s ability to do what they do best.
 If that makes sense value what they do.
-I see so much people coming in and even in my industry in particular, you have certain people that value, you know, the, the, the, the social media side, but then they don’t value the website or they’ll value the, you know, the, the, the PR side.
+I see so many people coming in and even in my industry in particular, you have certain people that value, you know, the social media side, but then they don’t value the website or they’ll value the, you know the PR side.
 But then they don’t value the digital marketing side.
-And it’s like, it all works together, but you have to value each one efficiently so that it all works together. and I think it’s, like you said, it’s, it’s, that’s just part of business.
+And it’s like, it all works together, but you have to value each one efficiently so that it all works together. and I think it’s like you said, it’s, it’s, that’s just part of the business.
 The marketing side is just part of business, but it’s definitely showcasing.
-I think, for them to understand that value is there, you just have to find the right pieces and be able to put it together efficiently.
+I think, for them to understand that value is there, you just have to find the right pieces and be able to put them together efficiently.

 Derek Cox (25:59):